 Cathy Cozzarelli

-Dr. Cozzarelli conducts research on a wide variety of topics, including attachment styles, cultural estrangement, coping with stressful life events, and attitudes toward poor people.
-In her research on attachment styles, she has examined, among other things, the stability of adult attachment styles, how attachment styles impact coping with stressors, and whether individuals have both global and person-specific attachment styles.
+As an academic, Dr. Cozzarelli conducted research on a wide variety of topics, including attachment styles, cultural estrangement, coping with stressful life events, and attitudes toward poor people.
+In her research on attachment styles, she examined, among other things, the stability of adult attachment styles, how attachment styles impact coping with stressors, and whether individuals have both global and person-specific attachment styles.
+Her research on cultural estrangement focuses on the characteristics of people who feel estranged and the psychological impact of this form of alienation.

 Dr. Cozzarelli has also investigated the personal and situational factors that affect how individuals cope with stressful life events.
 Much of this research has been devoted to exploring factors that influence women's post-abortion adjustment, such as religiosity, self-esteem, social support, and exposure to anti-abortion picketing.